 - Are you looking at bacterial cells with flagella?

 - Are you looking at a filamentous fungus with branching hyphae?

 Staining and Microscopy

 Most often, researchers apply stains to microbial samples for easier visualization under a microscope.
+Cytology microscopes have specific requirements to ensure that you can clearly differentiate between cells when using stains.
 Covering all microbiological stains is beyond the scope of this article, but here is an overview of the most popular ones: